 When I finished grad school — terrified that potential employers would not see value in my expertise in poetic enjambment or fractured narratives in the 20th century novel — I found a great animal protection nonprofit organization that was willing to employ me as an editor.
 I dug in there like a grateful tick.

 That’s my full-time job, what I do when I’m not opining about cocktails (and sometimes, what drives me to drink them).
 I’ve been working there nearly 20 years now, which is weird.
-My dad was with the State Department, and our family uprooted frequently throughout my childhood, so I tend to get twitchy if I stay anywhere very long.
+My dad was with the State Department, and our family uprooted frequently throughout my childhood, so I get twitchy if I stay anywhere very long.
 But here we are.

 But also, I stay for the happy hours.